TheBlackParrot/NoteTweaks/README.md

 > Change the amount of sides on the dot face mesh

 `float` **LeftFaceColorNoteSkew**
-> Skew the desired color of face symbols on left hand notes towards the note's actual color by a set percentage
+> Skew the desired color of face symbols on left hand notes towards the note's actual color by a set amount 0-1

 `float` **RightFaceColorNoteSkew**
-> Skew the desired color of face symbols on right hand notes towards the note's actual color by a set percentage
+> Skew the desired color of face symbols on right hand notes towards the note's actual color by a set amount 0-1

 `bool` **DisableIfNoodle**
 > Disables the mod if the map being played requires Noodle Extensions